AvinashAgarwal14/Smart_Campus/README.md

 [documentation](https://flutter.io/).

 ## Features
-1. Displays all the events and workshops happening inside the college.
+1. Displays the details of all the events and workshops happening inside the college.
-2. Administrator accounts of all the clubs in the college.
+2. Administrator account of all the clubs in the college.
-3. Available b0th for andrios and ios.
+3. Available both for andriod and ios.